KatyaPrusakova/42_roger-skyline-1/README.md

-	`ssh-keygen -t ed25519 -C "My key for Debian"` `ssh-copy-id -i $HOME/.ssh/id_ed25519.pub new_eprusako@10.11.200.233 -p 2222` the key has been added so now its possible to log in
+	`ssh-keygen -t ed25519 -C "My key for Debian"` `ssh-copy-id -i $HOME/.ssh/id_ed25519.pub new_eprusako@10.11.200.233 -p 2222`

+The key has been added to VM so now its possible to log in.

 4. Open

 	sudo vim /etc/ssh/sshd_config

-5. Change field below
+5. Change file

 		PasswordAuthentification no

 6. Run

 	sudo service sshd restart

 7. To test create new user and try to connect

 	sudo adduser new_eprusako
 	sudo adduser new_eprusako sudo

 8. Host computer

 	ssh new_eprusako@10.11.200.233 -p 2222

+If you try to connect with different user it should show `Permission denied (publickey).` error.
+To see more details connect with `ssh -v`

 # FIREWALL